How to Make a Meatpie and other Tales of the Ambitious Mother.

 And as he flailed, with snot streaming into his neck, I suddenly threw myself to the ground and cried, “MY JOB, MINE!
 Mine-oh-mine-oh-MINE!”
 I stamped my feet.
 I banged my head on the gravel.

 And I screamed.
 I screamed for all the jobs I would do and all the jobs I wouldn’t do.
 I screamed for the look on my little one’s face when the nanny shows up.
 I screamed for the look on my mother’s face, the way she raises her eyebrows when I tell her I won another job.
 I screamed for the lascivious producers who have asked me on break, “You gonna go . . . pump?”
 I screamed because there are too few hours in the day.
-I screamed for guilt and ambition, for love and for death.
+I screamed for guilt and ambition, for love and death.
 I screamed and bawled and flailed and thrashed.
 Then there was silence.

 There is something to be said for a tantrum.
-My son and I caught each other’s eyes lying there on the pavement by the slide, the gravel sparkly in the sun.
-We both sniffled, rubbed our eyes because we were tired, realized that maybe we needed a snack and definitely a hug.
+My son and I caught each other’s eye, lying there on the pavement by the slide, the gravel sparkly in the sun.
+We both sniffled, rubbed our eyes because we were tired, realized that maybe we needed a snack and a hug.

 Slowly, we got up and went to each other.
 I smoothed out my red raincoat.
 I helped him into his stroller.
 I wiped both our noses.
 And as we strolled past the shocked nannies and mothers, past the Puma ad agency and crew, it occurred to me that there is no perfect and there never will be.